RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

 - Task: Follow Lane
 - City: Town07 mountain circuit
 - Q-Learning algorithm
-- States: simplified perception with 1 control point
+- States: simplified perception with 1 control point, and 16 states
 - Position of the control point on the x-axis: 100
 - Actions: 3
 - Target speed: 4km/h